zammad/zammad-documentation/contributing-branches.rst

 Master
 ======

-* Current stable release
+* Current unreleased development state of next stable minor release
 * Bug fixes of current stable version are added here
 * Is the branch where features work correctly
-* Can be used for for production
+* Could be used for experienced users for production
 * If current stable is 1.1.0 this would be next 1.1.1